Rolta

 Rolta, is an Indian multinational technology company, headquartered in Mumbai, India.
-The company focuses on IT, Business Intelligence and BigData Analytics, Geographic data and information and Engineering.
+The company focuses on IT, business intelligence and Big Data Analytics, Geographic data and information and Engineering.
 The company is listed on the Bombay Stock Exchange and National Stock Exchange of India.
 The company's Global depository receipt's are listed on the Main Board of the London Stock Exchange.
 The company's ‘Senior Notes’ are listed on the Singapore Stock Exchange.

 History

 The company was founded on 29 June 1989 by Kamal K. singh.